-As result of this preparing phase I choose four threads (1,116 posts) that mentioned information about surrogates’ motives « Or maybe just giving up everything?» (663 posts, posted from May 2014 to December 2017), "Tell us how you decided to join the program" (128 posts published from May 2015 to October 2016), «"Social motherhood and society"» (251 posts, posted from October 2016 to December 2017), “Who are we, why are we” (74 posts from May 2014 to December 2014).
-All posts of these treads were extracted on 2.01.2018, converted to MS Word, imported into Atlas-T (qualitative analysis software), read and reread for detail.
+As result of this preparation phase, I choose the following four threads (1,116 posts) that mentioned information about surrogates’ motives: “Or maybe just giving up everything?”
+(663 posts, posted from May 2014 to December 2017), "Tell us how you decided to join the program" (128 posts published from May 2015 to October 2016), "Social motherhood and society" (251 posts, posted from October 2016 to December 2017), and “Who are we, why are we” (74 posts from May 2014 to December 2014).
+All the posts on these threads were extracted on February 1, 2018, converted to MS Word, and imported into Atlas-T (qualitative analysis software).
+They were read and reread for detail.

 In 2021, the entire site was shut down.
-I tried to contact the support group administrators to find out the background behind this move, but no available contact information was left.
-Informal communication with three former members of Kangaroo Island revealed that the group was initially set up by a fertility clinic and evolved into a place (as this study shows) where SMs could voice their experience and even complain about their treatment by the funding clinic.
-Eventually, the clinic took it down.
+I tried to contact the support group administrators to find out the background behind this decision, but no available contact information was left.
+Informal communication with three former members of Kangaroo Island revealed that the group was initially set up by a fertility clinic and evolved into a place (as this study shows) where SMs could voice their experiences with the funding clinic and complain about the treatment they received there.
+Eventually, the clinic took the site down.

 Data Analysis

 To identify the themes emerging from the online discussion group, I conducted an inductive thematic analysis (Pfeil & Zaphiris, 2010).
-To do so, I identified and coded all mentions of motives and reasons by analyzing units—words, sentences, or paragraph-long statements—that provided context for the ideas within each post (e.g., “buying your own home” “give better life to kids”, “feel needed”).
-Became clear that out of the initial sample (1116) only 656 posts included expressions of motives.
-They belonged to the owners of 42 nicknames, who introduced themselves as surrogate mothers.
+I identified and coded all mention of motives and reasons by analyzing units—words, sentences, or paragraph-long statements—that provided context for the ideas within each post (e.g., “buying your own home” “give better life to kids,” “feel needed”).
+Out of the initial sample (1,116), only 656 posts included expressions of motives.
+They belonged to the owners of 42 nicknames who introduced themselves as SMs.

 In some cases, analysis of comments was based on the comments’ latent meaning and not their manifest denotation.
-For example, L. wrote: “I entered the program in the hope of earning an apartment”.
+For example, L. wrote, “I entered the program in the hope of earning an apartment.”
 K. answered her: “The same story with me.”
-Both posts were coded as “buying your own home”.
+Both posts were coded as “buying your own home.”
 Additionally, 79 posts offered a combination of different motives.
-For example, I coded the following post as including three motives: 1) form of employment; 2) enjoying pregnancy; and 3) to do good deal: “I can honestly say that, firstly, I don’t want to go to work, plus I like the state of B. [pregnancy], plus I want to do a good deed.
-Surrogacy – is a better job than other proposals that I get.
-I can earn the money I need, but also help people to get their own child”.
+For example, I coded the following post as including three motives: 1) a form of employment, 2) enjoying pregnancy, and 3) doing a good deed:

+I can honestly say that, firstly, I don’t want to go to work, plus I like the state of B. [pregnancy], plus I want to do a good deed.
+Surrogacy is a better job than other proposals that I get.
+I can earn the money I need, but also help people to get their own child.

-Through comparison of the 16 codes generated initially, I narrowed overlapping categories and built three coding categories through which forum participants discussed their motives: improving living conditions, looking for meaningful experience, gaining regular labor contract.
-Once these primary themes were identified, I reread and coded them.
+Through the comparison of the 16 codes generated initially, I narrowed down the overlapping categories and created three coding categories through which forum participants discussed their motives: improving living conditions, looking for meaningful experience, and gaining regular labor contract.
+Once I identified these primary themes, I reread and coded them.